henryschoemer/project-aac-game-team-b_bugfix_team6/README.md

 #### Back-End Development
     **Firestore:** This real-time serverless backend will handle state persistence, interactions, and user data.
 It integrates well with Next.js for a smooth full-stack experience.

-    **Database (Convex DB):** Convex offers a cloud database to manage game data, player progress, and other relevant information in real-time.

     **Authentication Service:** Consider integrating user authentication (like Firebase Authentication or Auth0) to ensure safety and privacy, especially with children’s accounts.